HDR Candidature Management

 Data cannot be collected before formal ethics approval has been granted.
 Any data collected before such approval has been granted cannot be presented in the thesis or published under the University’s name.
 Ethics project approval codes are generally required to publish data in the refereed literature.

 Candidates wishing to change to full-time / part-time candidature may apply to the RHDSC in writing on the appropriate form, stating the reasons for the requested change.
-Candidates must first obtain the approval of their Principal Supervisor and Executive Dean or nominee.
+Candidates must first obtain the approval of their Principal Supervisor and Dean or nominee.

 Candidates wishing to change their thesis title or topic may apply to the RHDSC in writing on the appropriate Form, stating the reasons for the requested change.
-Candidates must first obtain the approval of their Principal Supervisor and Executive Dean or nominee.
+Candidates must first obtain the approval of their Principal Supervisor and Dean or nominee.

 In some circumstances a candidate who has commenced their HDR candidature enrolled in a Masters Degree (Research) may, after consultation with their principal supervisor, decide that they wish to pursue a PhD and to convert from Masters Degree (Research) to Doctoral Degree (Research) candidature.
 Such a conversion of candidature is effected via successful completion of the doctoral confirmation of candidature process.
 Details are provided in the Higher Degree by Research Candidature Management Procedure

-Doctoral Degree (Research) candidates who have made sufficient progress may apply to submit a thesis for examination to graduate with a Masters Degree (Research) in an appropriate discipline with support from the Faculty and University approval.
+Doctoral Degree (Research) candidates who have made sufficient progress may apply to submit a thesis for examination to graduate with a Masters Degree (Research) in an appropriate discipline with support from the School and University approval.

 A candidate may enrol in additional coursework, with approval, that will assist in the completion of their program provided: